 On September 8, 2016, the Company entered into a Management Services Agreement with an arm's length party, whereby the Company paid a \$250,000 deposit.
 The funds will be used to pay the monthly invoices rendered to the Company until such time that the deposit has been exhausted.
 Should the agreement be terminated within four months notice, the Company will be obligated to pay a lump sum equal to average monthly fee for four months, calculated over the longer of either twelve months prior to the notice of termination or the period of time that the Management Services Agreement has been in effect.
-At August 31, 2017, \$236,492 (2016 - \$Nil) remains in prepaids and advances.
+At August 31, 2018, \$216,168 (2017 - \$236,492) remains as an advance and has been reclassified to a long-term asset.